 He noted various questions about delayed comp plans, and cited IRS code 409A, which does not allow for voluntary deferrals.
 “The IRS wants executives to take the money and pay the tax,” he says, noting that there are exemptions only if not deferring payments or paying bonuses may “jeopardize the solvency of the service recipient” or the company as a going concern.

 “Is a million bucks going to stop the company from being a going concern?
 Employers are talking about it in reviews and discretionary bonuses.
 Those are all based on company and market conditions,” he says, noting one client that was weighing layoffs and reduction of certain staff salaries by 30%. […]

-To read the full article, visit The Boston Globe website.
+To read the full article, visit the Employee Benefit News website.